cdcepi/WNV-forecast-project-2023/forecast-submissions-README.md

-## Forecast submission instructions
+## Forecast Submission Instructions

-State-level forecasts for WNV neuroinvasive diseases cases in each remaining calendar month of 2023 should be produced and submitted by their respective [monthly due dates](https://github.com/cdcepi/WNV-forecast-project-2023#timeline), beginning on April 30, 2023.
+State-level forecasts for WNV neuroinvasive diseases cases in each remaining calendar month of 2023 should be produced and submitted by their respective [monthly due dates](https://github.com/cdcepi/WNV_Forecast_Challenge_2023/README.md#timeline), beginning on April 30, 2023.
 Please note that these monthly state-level forecasts differ from the [2022 West Nile Virus Forecasting Challenge](https://github.com/cdcepi/WNV-forecast-data-2022), which requested annual county-level forecasts.

 This page includes information on how to submit forecasts.
 These instructions have been adapted from the [COVID-19 Forecast Hub](https://github.com/reichlab/covid19-forecast-hub) and are similar to those in the [2022 West Nile Virus Forecasting Challenge](https://github.com/cdcepi/WNV-forecast-data-2022).

 All forecasts should be [submitted directly](#Making-a-submission) to the [data-forecasts/](./) folder in this repository.
 Forecast data should be added to the repository through a pull request so that automatic data validation checks are run.

 These instructions provide detail about the [data format](#Data-formatting) as well as [validation](#Forecast-validation) that you can do prior to this pull request.
 In addition, we describe the
 [metadata](https://github.com/cdcepi/WNV-forecast-project-2023/blob/master/data-forecasts/METADATA.md) that each model should provide.

 See the [data-surveillance/](https://github.com/cdcepi/WNV-forecast-project-2023/tree/main/data-surveillance) folder for details on the reported WNV neuroinvasive case data.

 *Table of Contents*

 -   [Data formatting for submission](#Data-formatting)